Skip to main content

 17. The Shard

 The Shard, the tallest building in the United Kingdom, has a spire-like design that rises above the London Skyline, seemingly piercing the sky.
 The modern look of The Shard is a stark contrast to the many structures in London that date back a hundred or more years, and when construction was completed in 2012, many considered the skyscraper to be a massive eyesore that plagued the city.
-Despite its controversial appearance, The Shard has become an icon, and from The View from The Shard and the open-air deck on the top floor, visitors and Londoners alike can enjoy panoramas of the city that can't be seen from anywhere else.
+Despite its controversial appearance, The Shard has become an iconic landmark in London, and from The View from The Shard and the open-air deck on the top floor, visitors and Londoners alike can enjoy panoramas of the city that can't be seen from anywhere else.

 18. Tower Bridge